-Our genomics research aims to identify the strong and weak points in the human genome as they relate to health and disease risk.
+Our genomics and translational bioinformatics research aims to identify the strong and weak points in the human genome as they relate to health and disease risk.
 We're diving deep into human genomes and integrating multi-omics level data to improve personalized medicine and find actionable targets for rare and age-related diseases.

 Cancer treatments have advanced dramatically in recent years.
 But we're researching platforms aimed at detecting cancer at its earliest stages and preventing it altogether.

 Aging connective tissue and decaying ECM remain underappreciated and under-researched areas of human aging research and therapeutic development.
 At ICR, we take several approaches to these issues, including researching connective tissue diseases like Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorder for clues to develop effective therapeutics.